xpack/web-jekyll/pages/dev-tools/riscv-none-elf-gcc/install.md

 (check the output of the `xpm` command for the actual folder used on your platform).

-The archive content is unpacked in a folder named `.content`.
-On some platforms this might be hidden for normal browsing, and require separate options (like `ls -A`) or, in file browsers, to enable configurations like **Show Hidden Files**.

 {% capture include_1 %}
 The install location can be configured using the `XPACKS_STORE_FOLDER` environment variable; for more details please check the